abuseofnotation/abuseofnotation.github.io/_posts/blog/2023-01-01-logic-communication.md

 What is communication
 ===

-Now that we have a basic understanding of the way information is transferred, let's outline the communication process itself (of which we already have some idea).
+Now that we have a basic understanding of the way information is transferred, let's outline the communication process itself (of which we already have some idea)

 The prerequisite for the occurence of communication is the existence of at least two systems of systems, that we can call *agents*, or just *sender* and *receiver*.

-And the process of communication comes in two parts: the transfer of *viewpoint* from one agent to the other and the transfer of its *context*.
+And the process of communication comes in two parts: establishing a *context* where there would be communicating and transferring a *viewpoint* from one agent to the other.

-Viewpoints
+Transfering viewpoints
 ---

 Transfering a viewpoint involves: